 Cash-on-delivery is also quite popular in Africa.
 Over half of buyers in Egypt, Nigeria, UAE, and Saudi Arabia choose this method.
 The exception is South Africa, where bank cards are more popular and Morocco, where their share is snowballing.
 South Africa mainly uses PayPal, Ukash (a voucher system for online payments without a bank account), M-Pesa and Zapper mobile wallets, FlickPay mobile solution, and the Cell Pay Point payment service.
 Several North African countries (Tunisia, Egypt, and Morocco) use the following payment systems: SagePay, MyGate, Ingenico, Skrill, and Wafacash.

-How to choose a payment service provider
+How to choose a payment service provider in Africa

 The first step before entering any market is to choose a reliable payment service provider suitable for your business and the geography of its audience.
 And it’s important to understand that PSP fees are far from the first criterion for choosing.

-So, to begin with, try the following:
+To begin with, try the following steps:

-Step 2.
-Decide about the legal structure — where it will be established.
+- Decide about the legal structure — where it will be established.
 If you’re a startup, you most likely won’t be able to independently decide due to the lack of knowledge on the specifics of all countries' tax systems.
 Therefore, the chosen provider should offer the best options for your business.

 This will significantly narrow down the list of payment services suitable for your company.
-It is worth starting negotiations with specific payment service providers only at the third stage.

 Despite its explosive growth, the African digital payments market is still far from saturation.
-The need for a reliable and efficient money transferring system is much higher than the supply.
+The need for a reliable and efficient money-transferring system is much higher than the supply.
 Telecom companies currently compete successfully with traditional banks in this market.
 Mobile payments are an essential economic factor.
 They engage even low-income Africans in commercial activities.
 The service, which was initially considered additional, has now become the main advantage of the mobile phone.